Thanksgiving Day Disaster

-The Thanksgiving Day disaster took place in San Francisco on November 29, 1900, at the annual college football game between the California Golden Bears and the Stanford Cardinal, also known as the Big Game.
-A large crowd of people who did not want to pay the $1 (equivalent of $ today) admission fee gathered upon the roof of a glass blowing factory to watch for free.
-The roof collapsed, spilling many spectators onto a furnace.
-Twenty-three people were killed, and over 100 more were injured.
-The disaster remains the deadliest accident at a sporting event in U.S. history.
+On November 29, 1900, the roof of a glassblowing factory collapsed, killing 23 people and injuring over 100 more.
+Many spectators fell onto a furnace below the roof after it collapsed.
+The crowd had gathered upon the roof to watch the annual college football game between the California Golden Bears and the Stanford Cardinal (colloquially known as the Big Game) for free, not wanting to pay the $1 (equivalent to $ today).
+The disaster remains one of the deadliest accidents at a sporting event in U.S. history.

 Background

 Every year since 1892, the University of California, Berkeley and the Stanford University football teams have played an annual game towards the end of November or the beginning of December.
 The event has become known as The Big Game.

 The early games in the series were played in San Francisco.
 Those games suffered at least two calamities.
 At the 1897 game, portions of a packed grandstand collapsed under the weight of spectators.
 Nobody was killed, but a 10-year-old boy was hospitalized.

 In 1900, the game took place at the former California League baseball grounds, which local newspapers called the 16th and Folsom Grounds, on Thanksgiving Day, which at the time was the last Thursday in November.
 The stadium was located in a heavily industrial part of San Francisco.
 After the 1903 game, the event's location would alternate between the two schools' campuses.